ebo-arcadia/ebo-arcadia/README.md

 * Market Place | [Demo](https://youtu.be/7ZG2bdF2zAU)

-🏡 A platform where property sellers can post properties for sale, manage offers and buyers can view properties information and make offers
+🏡 A platform where property sellers can post properties for sale, manage offers; buyers can view properties detail and make offers

 ## Contact Me
 * [LinkedIn](https://www.linkedin.com/in/yibolime/)